TobikoData/sqlmesh/docs/concepts/tests.md

 * The name of the model targeted by this test
 * Test inputs, which are defined per external table or upstream model referenced by the target model.
 Each test input consists of the following:
     * The name of an upstream model or external table
-    * The list of rows defined as a mapping from a column name to a value associated with it.
-If an input column is excluded, it will be implicitly added and populated with `NULL` values.
-This can be useful when specifying input data for e.g. wide tables, where some columns may not be required to define a test.
+    * The list of rows defined as a mapping from a column name to a value associated with it
 * Expected outputs, which are defined as follows:
     * The list of rows that are expected to be returned by the model's query defined as a mapping from a column name to a value associated with it
     * [Optional] The list of expected rows per each individual [Common Table Expression](glossary.md#cte) (CTE) defined in the model's query
 * [Optional] The dictionary of values for macro variables that will be set during model testing
     * There are three special macros that can be overridden, `start`, `end`, and `execution_time`.
 Overriding each will allow you to override the date macros in your SQL queries.
 For example, setting execution_time: 2022-01-01 -> execution_ds in your queries.

+If a column (either input or output) is omitted in the test, it will be implicitly added and populated with `NULL` values.
+This can be useful when specifying input data for e.g. wide tables, where some columns may not be required to define a test.

 The YAML format is defined as follows: